Marcia Hines: 2003–2010: Australian Idol and more

-2010–present: continued success
+2010–present: continued success and return to Idol

 In October 2010, Hines released Marcia Sings Tapestry, a tribute to Carole King's 1971 album Tapestry; it peaked at number 16.
 In April 2014, Hines released her first album of original material in two decades, called Amazing.
 It spawned three singles and peaked at No. 27 in Australia.
 In 2015, Hines starred on stage in the disco musical Velvet, with performances at the Adelaide Fringe, Brisbane and Edinburgh.
 Velvet played at the Sydney Opera House from late 2015.
 In early 2015, Marcia Hines covered the song "These Boots Are Made for Walkin'", specifically for the trailer of season two of The Real Housewives of Melbourne.